-If you have an unfinished garage with exposed studs, stud grabber hooks are an easy and inexpensive way of adding wall storage space.
-Stud grabber hooks wrap around and dig into the stud, providing a sturdy hook that can be used to hang tools, extension cords or hoses.
+If you have an unfinished garage with exposed studs, stud grabber hooks are a great garage storage idea.
+Stud grabber hooks wrap around and dig into the stud, providing a sturdy hook that can be used to hang tools, extension cords, or hoses.
 Line up multiple stud grabber hooks to hang planks of scrap wood or other long items from the wall.
 This garage tool wall idea also adds a rustic charm to your unfinished garage.

 6. DIY Shelves

 If you’re feeling crafty, DIY garage storage shelves are a pretty easy weekend project.
 (However, if you need a quick fix, you can also buy garage storage systems to add space.)
 Use a long level to hang wooden shelves from your wall studs or install wire shelves where you need them.
-For bonus organization, build your shelves large enough to accommodate plastic storage bins, where you can stow your stuff out of sight.
+For bonus organization, build your garage storage shelves large enough to accommodate plastic storage bins, where you can stow your stuff out of sight.

-While you’re making the most of your limited garage space, don’t forget the wall space near the ceilings.
-Hanging cupboards high on the wall adds storage space for items you don’t use often: like décor for a future garage man cave.
-This will reserve the area on the lower walls for the stuff you reach for more frequently.
+While you’re making the most of your limited garage storage space, don’t forget the wall space near the ceilings.
+Hanging garage storage cabinets high on the wall adds storage space for items you don’t use often: like décor for a future garage man cave.
+This will reserve the area on the lower walls for the items you reach for more frequently.

 8. Ceiling Bin Storage

 Have a finished garage with a proper ceiling?
 This DIY garage storage space idea can really free up some room.
 Screw wooden flanges to lengths of two-by-four to create overhead hanging storage for plastic bins.
 Use three-quarter-inch plywood or one-by-fours for the flanges, and attach them to the ceiling so that storage bins can easily slide on and off the racks.
 Pro tip: Label the bottom of each tote so you don’t have to spend a Saturday morning figuring out which tote you put your fishing gear in.

 9. Magnetic Tool Hangers

-Magnetic tool hangers are the perfect solution for organizing screwdrivers, hammers, wrenches, files and other tools over your workbench or wherever you need to keep them handy.
+Magnetic tool hangers are also a great garage tool wall idea for organizing screwdrivers, hammers, wrenches, and files over your workbench or wherever you need to keep them handy.